French Draftsman and Painter

 "I paint what I see and not what others like to see."

-Édouard Manet was the most important and influential artist to have heeded poetcall to artists to become painters of modern life.
-Manet had an upper-class upbringing, but also led a bohemian life, and was driven to scandalize the public with his disregard for academic conventions and his strikingly modern images of urban life.
-He has long been associated with the ; he was certainly an important influence on them and he learned much from them himself.
-However, in recent years critics have acknowledged that he also learned from the and of his French contemporaries, and even from seventeenth century Spanish painting.
+Édouard Manet was the most important and influential artist to have heeded poet Charles Baudelaire's call to artists to become painters of modern life.
+Manet had an upper-class upbringing, but also led a bohemian life, and was driven to scandalize the French Salon public with his disregard for academic conventions and his strikingly modern images of urban life.
+He has long been associated with the Impressionists; he was certainly an important influence on them and he learned much from them himself.
+However, in recent years critics have acknowledged that he also learned from the Realism and Naturalism of his French contemporaries, and even from seventeenth century Spanish painting.
 This twin interest in Old Masters and contemporary Realism gave him the crucial foundation for his revolutionary approach.

 Édouard Manet was born into an upper-middle class Parisian family.
 His father, August, was a dedicated, high-ranking civil servant and his mother, Eugenie, was the daughter of a diplomat.
 Along with his two younger brothers, Manet grew up in a bourgeois environment, both socially conservative and financially comfortable.
 A mediocre student at best, he enrolled at thirteen in a drawing class at The Rollin School.